tackerman/TomBizplanGen/README.md

 ### 2. Structured Output Generation

-The app sends this data to Claude with a **strict JSON schema** that defines the exact structure of the business plan:
+The app sends this data to Claude with the **JSON schema embedded in the prompt**, instructing Claude to return valid JSON that matches the schema exactly:

 ```typescript
 {